VedantModhave/Face_Recognition_System/README.md

 ## Features

 - Face detection using RetinaFace (ResNet50 or MobileNet0.25 backbone)
-- Face recognition using FaceNet (ONNX)
+- Face recognition using FaceNet512 (ONNX)
 - Video processing to find and timestamp appearances of a reference face

 ## Folder Structure